choishucheung/GME/GME Developer Manual/iOS Developer Manual/iOS SDK Developer Manual_intl.md

 **Note：**
 **All of the interfaces of GME returns QAVResult, AV_OK which is 0 indicates success。** **All of the interfaces of GME should be call in a same thread.
 And Callback will trigger in the same thread where Poll() function is called.**
-**GME need authentication. you can see QAVAuthBuffer.GenAuthBuffer. and see the [GME KEY Guide](https://github.com/TencentMediaLab/GME/blob/GME_2.0_Dev/GME%20Developer%20Manual/GME%20Key%20Manual_intl.md).**
+**GME need authentication, you can see QAVAuthBuffer.GenAuthBuffer,and see the [GME KEY Guide](https://github.com/TencentMediaLab/GME/blob/GME_2.0_Dev/GME%20Developer%20Manual/GME%20Key%20Manual_intl.md).**